One-Sentence Summary

 - What is the motivation?

-Past research lack of a systematized study of current popular disassembler, and have not pointed out that the influences brought in by using heuristics.
+Past research lacks a systematic study of currently popular disassemblers and has not clearly explained the impact of using heuristics.

 - Present a thorough systematization of binary disassembly from the perspective of algorithms and heuristics.

-- Developed a compiler-based framework for automated end-to-end collection of ground truth for binary disassembly and used it to compose a benchmark data set for assessing binary disassembly tools.
+- Develop a compiler-based framework for automated, end-to-end collection of binary-disassembly ground truth, and use it to build a benchmark dataset for assessing disassembly tools.

-- Make new observations and improve the understanding of binary-disassembly strategies and tools.
+- Provide new observations that improve the understanding of binary-disassembly strategies and tools.